Wildergames/blender-quick-exporter/README.md

 # Blender Quick Exporter
-A Blender addon which allows users to configure exportable packages from objects within a blender file.
-These `export packages` can be exported manually and/or automatically as individual FBX files.
+A Blender addon which allows users to configure and manage exportable packages from objects within a Blender file.
+These `Export Packages` can be exported manually and/or automatically, as individual FBX files.

 This addon is intended to be a set-it-and-forget-it solution to FBX exporting.
-Once you've created and configured your export packages, you shouldn't need to change and of the Quick Exporter settings very often.
-Simply modify your mesh, and press the one of the Export buttons.
+Once you've created and configured your export packages, you shouldn't need to change the Quick Exporter settings very often.
+When modifying a mesh, simply make the appropriate edits and press one of the `Export` buttons.

 # Quick Start
 1. Install addon